WD-40 ON SOFT PLASTIC WORMS FOR FRESHWATER BASS FISHING?

 a friend told me if you put wd-40 on soft plastci worms it will work as an attractent.
-Is this right?
+Is this true?
 Will it work on large and smallmouth bass pickeral and crappie?
-Will it hurt the water?
+Will it damage the water?

 It will probably work i have had success and i have caught a large mouth and a cupple crappie.